Best MPVs and people carriers for 2019

 Every car we review is subjected to more than 100 individual tests in a lab, on a test track, and on real roads – and we really clock up the miles, driving around 500 miles in every car we test.

 Testing in controlled lab conditions means the results we collect are directly comparable between different cars, helping us determine exactly which models are better and why, and helping you find the perfect car for your needs

 And so you know which cars are likely to prove reliable for years to come, we also gather feedback from thousands of UK car owners through the Which?
 Car Survey, using it to generate detailed reliability ratings for the cars we test.

-To take the guesswork out of choosing your next car, join Which? and you'll receive access to all our expert reviews and advice.
+To take the guesswork out of choosing your next car, join Which?.
+You'll unlock our recommendations on this page, and receive access to all our expert reviews and advice.